In Denmark, the total time of university studies for a PhD degree is eight years (480 ECTS) following the Bologna Framework.

 ***PhD fellows are employed on the basis of academic trade union agreements, and the salary is regulated accordingly (depending on seniority).
 The salary amounts to approx. DKK 28,000 per month before tax, excluding pension and holiday.
 The working and fiscal status of a recipient of a PhD fellowship is that of a university employee.

 PhD SU scholarships can be awarded to PhD students without a Master’s degree who are admitted on the basis of a Bachelor’s degree and have a minimum of 60 ECTS in addition to the Bachelor’s degree (four years of full-time study in total).
-The PhD SU scholarship is typically paid out in instalments of DKK 12,500 per month (before tax).
+The PhD SU scholarship is typically paid out in instalments of DKK 13,178 per month (2023-level, before tax).
 The PhD SU scholarship ceases at the end of the month in which the PhD student passes the qualifying examination (and thus obtains a Master’s degree).
 The working and fiscal status of a recipient of a PhD SU scholarship is that of a student.

 In addition to the PhD SU scholarship, 4+4 PhD students are offered employment as student teachers to work as teaching assistants or to perform other kinds of academic work.